LC-Platform/Concept_Dictionary_Cleaner/README.md

 Changes will be saved to the backend database.

-Project Structure
+📂 Project Structure

-/Concept_Dcitionary_Cleaner       # React frontend code
-/src
+/concept-dictionary-cleaner      # Root project directory /src
-  /components      # React components for the UI
-  /api             # API calls to backend services App.js           # Main application component
+  /components                    # React components for the UI /api                           # API calls to backend services App.js                         # Main application component

-Contribution
+🤝 Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the tool.

-Contact
+📫 Contact
-For questions or feedback, contact:

-Your Name
+Sashank Tatavoli
 Email: sashank.tatavolu@research.iiit.ac.in
 GitHub: SashankTatavolu